My Shack

 My self-designed SSTV testcard

-A ZIP archive with three MMSSTV audio files can be downloaded here.
+A ZIP archive with MMSSTV audio files can be downloaded here.

 Handheld radio (digital & analogue) with individually designed boot screen